VadimBoev/freegpt-webui-v2/README.md

 ## Features v2 📢
 - Updated g4f
 - Fixes to make everything work
+- At the moment, only gpt 3.5 turbo works, but I think I will fix it in the future

 ## Project Hosting and Demonstration 🌐🚀
 The project is hosted on multiple platforms to be tested and modified.